angular/angular/aio/content/guide/deployment.md

 The command is interactive.
 In this case, you must have or create a Firebase account, and authenticate using that account.
 The command prompts you to select a Firebase project for deployment

-After the command produces an optimal build of your application (equivalent to `ng deploy --prod`), it'll upload the production assets to Firebase.
+The command builds your application and uploads the production assets to Firebase.

 In the table below, you can find a list of packages which implement deployment functionality to different platforms.
 The `deploy` command for each package may require different command line options.
 You can read more by following the links associated with the package names below: